Vyxal/Vyxal/documentation/Parser.md

 These tokens are considered to be structure closing tokens by the function:

-- `VyxalToken.ListClose`
+- `Token.ListClose`
-- `VyxalToken.StructureClose`
+- `Token.StructureClose`
-- `VyxalToken.StructureAllClose`
+- `Token.StructureAllClose`
-`VyxalToken.Branch`es are also considered closing tokens, but aren't strictly closing tokens as such.
+`Token.Branch`es are also considered closing tokens, but aren't strictly closing tokens as such.

 All other tokens are not considered closing tokens.